mattbierner/blog.mattbierner.com/_posts/2013-12-08-incremental-parser-combinators-in-javascript.md

 `attempt` ensures that input like `’ab’` is handled correctly by saving and restoring the parser state.
 Without `attempt`, input `’ab’` would fail since some input is consumed before the first option in `either` fails.

-If two chunks are feed to the parser:
+If two chunks are fed to the parser:

 ```js
 // Begin parsing